PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 - distance from a given plane;
 - connectedness (selection by flooding).

-Additionally, surface-like  finite elements (quadrilaterals and triangles embedded in three dimensions, or lines embedded in two dimensions) can be selected based upon the orientation of their normal (`facing`  criterion).
+Additionally, surface-like  finite elements (quadrilaterals and triangles embedded in three dimensions), or lines embedded in two dimensions, can be selected based upon the orientation of their normal (`facing`  criterion).

 As an example, consider a straight duct with anechoic termination.
 A triangle mesh is generated as